nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 12 - Simple Filters.markdown

 ##

 12. First of all, we need to get rid of the extra information present in both the files, except username, sort the resulting list, and then save them in different files.
-The same can be accomplished by executing the following:
+The same can be accomplished by executing the following command lines:

 	`cut -d ":" -f1 foo1 | sort -u > foo11`